opendexnetwork/opendex.network/BOLD-03.md

     4. uint64 quantity
     The number of satoshis (or equivalent) to invalidate from the order sum

-The `OrderInvalidation` message is used to tell a peer about the invalidation of an existing order quantity.
+The `OrderInvalidation` message is used to tell a peer about the invalidation of an existing order or partial order.
 It will allow the peer to remove the order from his local order book.
 Order invalidation is a usual event which occurs due to order cancellation or filling (by another order).
 Failing to update about it will result in the peer having a stale order in his local order book, which he might fill and instantiate a swap procedure which is doomed to fail.
 In this case, the maker order node reputation is be penalized.

 ###The GetOrders Message (0x08)